EmilDohne/PhotoshopAPI/docs/doxygen/code/layeredfile.rst

 Usage
 -----

 The code snippets below show some examples of how one would generally use a LayeredFile.
-For more detailed examples please visit the PhotoshopExamples/ directory on the github page
+For more detailed examples please visit :ref:`examples`

 .. tab:: Read and Modify